graeme-lockley/conways-game-of-life-java8/README.md

-After having implemented Conway's Game of Life a number of times as part of a code retreat, I became a little concerned that I was writing unit tests for an algorithm which I had merely transcribed seemed pointless.
+After having implemented Conway's Game of Life a number of times as part of a code retreat, I became a little concerned that I was writing unit tests for an algorithm which I had merely transcribed.
+This seemed pointless.
 What was even more discouraging is how the language was manipulated from the underlying algorithm definition to what is typically written at the code retreats that I have been part of.

-What I then wanted to do was code the algorithm as accurately as I could using both the explicit and implicit language.
+What I wanted to do was code the algorithm as accurately as I could using both the explicit and implicit language.
 The results of this exercise is contained in this project.

+Note: If you would like to build this project I have made use of a property based testing library which I have not yet released into a public repo.
+You will therefore need to install [https://github.com/graeme-lockley/pbt-java8](https://github.com/graeme-lockley/pbt-java8) into your local repo.

 ---